Yingrjimsch/arcc_hitchhikers/README.md

  - A **Pixel** is one Square of an ARC Task Input and is described in more detail below.
  - A **Grid** is the whole Input of an ARC Task and contains multiple objects and pixels.
  - An **Object** is a "small" Grid, which represents a collection of pixels that have a dependency to each other.
- - A **Colleration** is a value that compares two grids, objects or pixels and tries to describe their similarity.
+ - A **Correlation** is a value that compares two grids, objects or pixels and tries to describe their similarity.

 ###  Grid indicies